Ann Manley: Background

 Manley, and her husband James, were Whigs, and later American Party, loyalists who operated a brothel on Eastern Avenue in the Fell's Point of Baltimore and were among "the most desperate characters" in the red light district.
 James Manley was a party "rough", responsible for harassing and attacking Democrats, and intimidating voters on election day; he was associated with the party's street enforcers, the Plug Uglies.
 His political connections helped him secure patronage jobs, including a long stint of service as a city night watchman.
 This was despite his having been arrested at least once for beating Ann.
 Ann herself had been arrested on at least one occasion for severely beating one of her prostitutes and was known to have a penchant for brawling.
 According to a period report in The Baltimore Sun, Ann Manley was also arrested in 1852 after attacking a police officer who was "beaten very severely, having been struck repeatedly".

 On May 8, 1850, James and Ann, while on a stroll, passed the house of the local Democratic boss, George Konig.
-Konig's wife, Caroline, was standing on the porch and James told Ann to beat the "damn bitch".
+Upon seeing Konig's wife, Caroline, standing on the porch, James told Ann to beat the "damn bitch".
 Konig appeared and intervened.
 James returned later and shot Konig in the chest; the wounds were serious but non-fatal.
 As soon as Konig had recovered, a Plug Uglies gang under James's command unsuccessfully made another attempt to murder him.
-In 1853 Manley was convicted of attempted murder over the 1850 shooting and sentenced to six years in prison.
+In 1853 James was convicted of attempted murder for the 1850 shooting and sentenced to six years in prison.
 Fortunately for him, in 1857 fellow Know Nothing Thomas Holliday Hicks was inaugurated Governor of Maryland and promptly pardoned him.
-Despite Konig and Manley's occasional attempts to murder each other, they appeared to view their rivalry as professional and Konig even wrote a letter in support of Manley's pardon.
+Despite George Konig and James Manley's occasional attempts to murder each other, they appeared to view their rivalry as professional and Konig even wrote a letter in support of Manley's pardon.